suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,info
 ```
-The info command displays the bot author, bot description, the link to this documenation and the [Support Discord](https://discord.gg/ntXkRan).
+The info command displays the bot author, bot description, links to the website, the [Support Discord](https://discord.gg/ntXkRan) and the Github page, and the bot version.
 Some of the most important information is found here.

 Aliases: `botinfo`